Menu Search

 After the war, an open market, car parking and new warehouses were built, whilst some older structures were demolished or refurbished.
 An astounding 100,000 shoppers would enter the market’s hallowed halls to patronise more than 400 traders, every Saturday, during the 1950s.

 It took rampaging flames decades later in December 1975 to shut the market down.
-Although fire tore through two thirds of the market as shoppers went about their festive preparations, no lives were lost and brave traders reopened the (undamaged) 1904 Hall only three days later.
+Although fire tore through two-thirds of the market as shoppers went about their festive preparations, no lives were lost and brave traders reopened the (undamaged) 1904 Hall only three days later.

 In 1976 and 1981 new halls were opened, and in 1986 building proposals were submitted – and abandoned.
 The market was in need of development, and work commenced in 1991.
-THis refurbishment elevated Kirkgate’s status from a Grade II to a Grade I listed building.
+This refurbishment elevated Kirkgate’s status from a Grade II to a Grade I listed building.

 The 1990s brought further renovation, including redevelopment of the outdoor market and the provision of a new central square.
 But the rising popularity of supermarkets meant that the once-thriving market was becoming less popular and less well-visited as the millennium struck.
-In 2013, Leeds City Council invested £12 million in ambitious renovations, including recovering the roofs of the 1976 and 1981 buildings, and creating a cutting-edge events space and hall where shoppers can relax and take advantage of street food vendors and live music performances.
+In 2013, Leeds City Council invested £12 million in ambitious renovations, including recovering the roofs of the 1976 and 1981 buildings and creating a cutting-edge events space and hall where shoppers can relax and take advantage of street food vendors and live music performances.
 Although controversial upon opening, the popularity and footfall of the market is once again on the up.

 The market today